Gilles Larrain

-Early life and education
+Background

 Born in Dalat, Indochina (now Vietnam) on December 5, 1938, Gilles Larrain began an atypical life moving to Chile, Argentina, Canada, France, and the United States, all before the age of 16.

 His father, Hernán Larrain, was a diplomat with the Chilean consul in Vietnam and a painter.
 His mother, Charlotte Mayer-Blanchy, was a French-Vietnamese pianist and painter.
 He is the great, great grandson of Paul Blanchy, the first mayor of Saigon (1895-1901) and the first pepper producer of Vietnam.
 He is the grandnephew of Rafael Larrain, the cardinal of Talca (Chile).

 Larrain quickly learned multiple languages every two years and cultivated personal insights throughout his global experiences.
 His education took on a more traditional slant, beginning with the Lycee Francais de New York (1954-1957).
 He met his first wife, Anne-Marie Maluski, whose father brought Michelin tires to the US.
 The couple divorced a few years later and Anne-Marie became a published children's author under the name, Anne-Marie Chapouton.

 Shortly after he received a French baccalaureate at Lycée Français, he spent brief periods of time at M.I.T. and New York University, and eventually at Ecole Nationale des Beaux-Arts in Paris where he studied architecture and worked in city planning (1960-1965).
 He also continued drawing and painting.

 Throughout the 1960s, Larrain was a pioneer in kinetic art, using air, smoke, light, inflatable structures, water and neon tubes as means of artistic expression.
 In 1963, Larrain traveled to Oaxaca to study in Monte Alban and Mitla, where he realized drawing was insufficient to capture everything needed for information — photography became the essential medium to ask the right questions and get the right answers.
 Here, Larrain learned to use the camera to create pictures that magnified emotions.
 From this point, he decided to become an architect of the image.

 Larrain's second marriage was to Marie Christine Bon in 1965 and they had a daughter, Olivia, in 1968.
 His third marriage was to Isabella Coco Cummings in 1989 and together they had a son, Lasco, in 1991.
-He is currently married to textile and couture designer, known by her first name, Louda, whom he married in 2006.
+He was later married to textile and couture designer, known by her first name, Louda, whom he married in 2006.

+Larrain died from a heart attack on October 7, 2025, at the age of 86.